TomTwig/github-pages-with-jekyll/index.md

 ---
 title: "Welcome to my blog"
 ---
+## Introduction
 I'm glad you are here.
-I plan to talk about ...
+I am learning about Github Pages, which includes:

+1. **Github Pages**
+2. and *some* other stuff 😄